nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 Use case resumes from Step 4.

 * 4a.
 TutorAid detects that some specified student(s) already attend some specified lesson(s).
     * 4a1.
-TutorAid still adds all the specified student(s) to all the specified lesson(s) except for when a duplicate happens.
+TutorAid still adds all the specified student(s) to all the specified lesson(s) while avoiding duplicate students in lessons.
     * 4a2.
-TutorAid displays warning(s) that some specified student(s) already attend some specified lesson(s), while also displays message(s) of successful addition(s).
+TutorAid displays warning(s) that some specified student(s) already attend some specified lesson(s), while also displays a message for each successful addition of a student to a lesson.

 Use case ends.